 - upholding our statement of commitment to child safety at all times

-- listening and responding to the views and concerns of students, particularly if they are telling you that they or another child has been abused or that they are worried about their safety/the safety of another child
+- helping children to have a voice and listening and responding to the views and concerns of students, particularly if they are telling you that they or another child has been abused or that they are worried about their safety/the safety of another child

 - promoting the cultural safety, participation and empowerment of Aboriginal and Torres Strait Islander students